rainbow494/arch-1/doc/en-us/the-architecture-twitter-uses-to-deal-with-150m-active-users.markdown

 *   Tweet input statistics: 400m tweets per day; 5K/sec daily average; 7K/sec daily peak; >12K/sec during large events.
 *   Timeline delivery statistics: 30b deliveries / day (~21m / min); 3.5 seconds @ p50 (50th percentile) to deliver to 1m; 300k deliveries /sec; @ p99 it could take up to 5 minutes
 *   A system called VIZ monitors every cluster.
 Median request time to the Timeline Service to get data out of Scala cluster is 5msec. @ p99 it’s 100msec.
 And @ p99.9 is where they hit disk, so it takes a couple hundred of milliseconds.
-*   [<span>Zipkin</span>](https://twitter.com/zipkinproject) <span>is based on Google’s Dapper system.
+*   [    Zipkin    ](https://twitter.com/zipkinproject)     is based on Google’s Dapper system.
 With it they can taint a request and see every single service it  hits, with request times, so they can get a very detailed idea of performance for each request.
 You can then drill down and see every single request and understand all the different timings.
 A lot of time is spent debugging the system by looking at where time is being spent on requests.
 They can also present aggregate statistics by phase, to see how long fanout or delivery took, for example.
 It was a 2 year project to get the get for the activities user timeline down to 2 msec.
-A lot of time was spent fighting GC pauses, fighting memcache lookups, understanding what the topology of the datacenter looks like, and really setting up the clusters for this type of success.</span>
+A lot of time was spent fighting GC pauses, fighting memcache lookups, understanding what the topology of the datacenter looks like, and really setting up the clusters for this type of success.

-## <span>Related Articles</span>
+##     Related Articles

 *   [Why Are Facebook, Digg, And Twitter So Hard To Scale?](http://highscalability.com/blog/2009/10/13/why-are-facebook-digg-and-twitter-so-hard-to-scale.html)
 *   [On Reddit](http://www.reddit.com/r/programming/comments/1hve87/the_architecture_twitter_uses_to_deal_with_150m/)